Footnotes have 2 parts:

 Secondary Sources - List all secondary sources in one list, alphabetically by author surname.
 If citing more than one work by the same author, list the author’s works in chronological order (oldest first), and in alphabetical order of the first major word of the title within a single year.
 For unattributed works with no author, list these at the beginning of the reference list, in alphabetical order by first major word of the title.

-For dissertations, the Table of Cases, Table of Legislation and any other primary sources are listed at the beginning of your paper, in this order: table of cases; table of legislation; other tables.
+The Table of Cases, Table of Legislation and any other primary sources are listed at the beginning of your paper, in this order: table of cases; table of legislation; other tables.
 See p.
 10 of the OSCOLA guide.